nyuad-corebio/guru/README.md

 <br>

-**10X Workflow**: Here you can choose the 10X workflows by choosing the appropriate radio button.
+- `10X Workflow:-` Here you can choose the 10X workflows by choosing the appropriate radio button.

 #### Similarly if you fill and submit the other workflow which is "10X Sequence Run".
 You may see the status of Dagruns.